melanieb98/melanieb98/README.md

 - 💬 Ask me about: bread recipes
 - 📫 How to reach me:

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;email: adblake@my.waketech.edu
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;email: adblake@my.waketech.edu

 - 😄 Pronouns: she/her

 ## My Interests:

-i used to be a professional pastry chef, in napa, california, until the covid pandemic hit and i chose to leave the food service industry. i have always had a passing interest in computer science but now i'd like to invest my time in learning how computers work so i can use them to make art and games that i can express myself through. i'm currently studying for a cybersecurity degree while i write and program games on the side. i also make music in my spare time, both digital and acoustic. i love jazz and drum & bass. i also have an adorable kitten of about 7 months!
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;i used to be a professional pastry chef, in napa, california, until the covid pandemic hit and i chose to leave the food service industry. i have always had a passing interest in computer science but now i'd like to invest my time in learning how computers work so i can use them to make art and games that i can express myself through. i'm currently studying for a cybersecurity degree while i write and program games on the side. i also make music in my spare time, both digital and acoustic. i love jazz and drum & bass. i also have an adorable kitten of about 7 months!

 ## Useful Sites and Tools: